MrMazzone/HTML-CSS-Grade/README.md

 **Properties:**
 - `filepath` - the path to the file you are checking.
 - `css_obj` - the cssutils object being used.
-- `code` - text representation of the css file, which can be printed or parsed.
+- `code` - text representation of the CSS file, which can be printed or parsed.

 **Methods:**
 - `check_declaration(selector, declaration)` - Given a selector and a declaration, returns True if in CSS.